St. Croix River (Maine–New Brunswick): Geography

 The river forms from the Chiputneticook Lakes (North Lake, East Grand Lake, Mud Lake, and Spednic Lake) along the Canadian–U.S. border.
 U.S. Geological Survey topographic maps show the St. Croix River as beginning at the 1.0 mi outlet stream from East Grand Lake, then flowing through the short Mud Lake and entering Spednic Lake, extending 20 mi to its outlet at Vanceboro, Maine, and the start of the river proper.
 Adding the section of river and lake from the outlet of East Grand Lake gives a total length of 95 mi to the St. Croix.

 The total drainage area of the river is approximately 1500 sqmi.
 In the 20th century, the river was heavily developed for hydroelectric power.
 The river had previously hosted a large population of Atlantic salmon; however, the salmon population was reduced after building hydroelectric dams upriver from Calais-St. Stephen.

-The river is an estuary between Calais-St. Stephen and the river's mouth at Robbinston and St. Andrews.
+The river is an estuary between Calais-St. Stephen and the river's mouth at Robbinston and Saint Andrews.
 This tidal area extends for approximately 16 mi along this section and exhibits a tidal bore.